shaunickmistry/intro-to-python/intermediate/webscraping.md

 from selenium import webdriver from selenium.webdriver.common.keys import Keys

-browser = webdriver.Chrome()
+browser = webdriver.Chrome(executable_path="/Users/joebloggs/Downloads/chromedriver")
 browser.get("https://wwww.made.com")

-search_box = browser.find_element_by_css_selector("#search-input .input")
+search_box = browser.find_element_by_id("search-input")
 search_box.send_keys("table")
 search_box.send_keys(Keys.ENTER)
 ```

 ### Task 3 - Selenium
 Now we get onto the fun stuff!
-Writing programs that can interact with webpages 😱.
+Writing programs that can interact with web pages 😱.
 In this task, use the information
 about Selenium above and [Chapter 11](https://automatetheboringstuff.com/chapter11/) to login to Made.com with your
 customer account and place a sofa in your checkout basket.